Dumbo-programmer/RenbokoEngine/MainEngine/Docs/DemoGame.md

 ---

 ## Running the Demo
-1. Build the solution: `dotnet build RenyulWorkspace.sln`
+1. Build the solution: `dotnet build RenbokoWorkspace.sln`
 2. Run the demo: `dotnet run --project DemoGame/DemoGame.csproj`
 3. Use the UI and keyboard to interact with the demo.

 ---

-For more details, see the main [Renyul Game Engine Documentation](./README.md).
+For more details, see the main [Renboko Game Engine Documentation](./README.md).